nokotamustang/PersonalPortfolio/README.md

 ![Daemon Team Six 1](./img/dts_3.PNG)

-## Augmented Reality For Beauty - 2018 to 20
+## Augmented reality for beauty - 2018

-These projects are Computer Vision and Augmented Reality applications for beauty and fashion.

 I built an **Electron** desktop application to integrate simulation toolkit with web technologies for the front-end.
 This used **TypeScript** web logic with the **C++19** backend of the Augmented reality software.